modonnell-ag/bookApp/README.md

 1. Generate a scaffold for a Book model.
 Include the attributes: year, title, ISBN, and author_id.
 Add an index on author_id.
 1. An author can have many books, and a book belongs to one author, specify this relationship between authors and books in their respective models.
+1. Add the following validation to the author model: full_name must be present.
-1. Add the following validation to the book model: author_id must be present, year must include only numbers.
+1. Add the following validation to the book model: author must be present, year must be present and include only numbers, isbn must be present, title must be present.
 1. Modify the author input in the book form to be a collection_select of existing authors.
 1. Modify the root route (in `/config/routes.rb`) to go to the books index page.
 1. Use the Bootstrap table class on all tables.